danielebruneo/remarkable2-hacks/README.md

 ### Hacks?
 First let me spend a few words on the term "hack" as it's being used here.
 Among the reMarkable community the term "hack" has been used to point to almost everything that is not writing on the device :)
-For many users open an SSH terminal to the device and edit a file follow under this term.
+For many users opening an SSH terminal to the device and editing a file falls under this term.
 For a seasoned linux user, clearly, that's all but hacking.
 In one hand, the term "hack" in its wider (and original) sense of "using something in a different way than intended" is appropriate here, for a device that is being marketed as "just like a paper notebook".
-But we know that under that eink screen sits a dual core 1.2GHz ARM CPU, with 1GB of RAM, running Linux... and... you can SSH into it by default!!!
+But we know that under that Eink screen sits a dual core 1.2GHz ARM CPU, with 1GB of RAM, running Linux... and... you can SSH into it by default!!!
 That's every hacker's dream!

-So, for the one of you that links the term "hack" to "illegaly gain access" or the like... no, none of this tools or technique are actually "hacking" anything!
+So, for the one of you that links the term "hack" to "illegaly gain access" or the like... no, none of these tools or techniques are actually "hacking" anything!

-The most adequate term for many of these customizations should be "mod", while often is simply "installing custom software on an open device"... but, it's somewhat significant that the way this kind of device are normally "jailed" by manufacturers make us think that installing a software is actually hacking it :)
+The most adequate term for many of these customizations should be "mod", while often is simply "installing custom software on an open device"... but, it's somehow significant that the way this kind of device are normally "jailed" by manufacturers make us think that installing a software is actually hacking it :)

 ### Contribute / Support / Requests
 Please use Discussions for any feedback: https://github.com/danielebruneo/remarkable2-hacks/discussions

 ## Preliminary Steps
-First of all let me say that, while I try to make things simple for anyone, a general computer knowledge and some specific Linux shell confidence is required to go forward.
+First of all let me say that, while I try to make things simple for everyone, a general computer knowledge and some specific Linux shell confidence are required to go forward.
-A part from that you will need the following steps:
+A part from that, you will need the following steps:

 ### USB network interface
-To enter something, we need a door.
+To enter something, you need a door.
 And the best one to do this sort of things is the virtual network interface that is provided over USB.
 If you plug the USB-C cable into your PC, indeed, a part from recharging your device, a new virtual ethernet interface will be created, ready to estabilish a connection to the device.

 The RM2 will be available at 10.11.99.1